pektin/jam/test/programs/README.md

 ## Organisation

-Tests are grouped by which language feature they test.
-Tests specifically for the parser are in `syntax`.
-Tests for odd edge cases that should be reviewed are in `odds`.
-Well known example programs are located in `standard_programs`.
+Tests are first grouped by what kind of test they are.
+Tests for error handling are put in `invalid_programs`, tests for language features are put in `language_features` and common programs that show off the language and act as tests go in `standard_programs`.
+Tests that don't fit in these categories go in `odds`.
+Tests are then grouped by what they test, if more than one test is required to test a feature.